 Whilst it's important to respect boundaries at this time, it's also important to offer support and presence where possible.

 “It's sometimes an uncomfortable and unusual experience to have to be near such strong emotions, but the ability to be with and bear witness to the grieving person is a real gift.
 Being able to stay near someone when they are distressed might feel like we are not offering much help, but it's enormously helpful.”
 Mr Auerbach said.

 “Stay present, stay close, and understand that while it might be uncomfortable for you, the grieving person is often enormously supported by a calm and caring presence.

-Someone who is mourning may be having a hard time keeping up to date with their chores and other responsibilities.
-Lending a helping hand to reduce someone’s workload can be a helpful way to support someone during grief.
+Someone who is mourning may be feeling overwhelmed, and struggling to keep up to date with their chores and other responsibilities.
+Lending a helping hand to reduce someone's workload can be a helpful way to support someone during grief.

 While it can be destructive to give someone advice during the grieving process, there may reach a point where support from family and friends is not enough.
 While there is no fixed time frame for how long someone should experience grief, if their symptoms aren't getting better over time it may warrant calling in a professional.

 Some of the warning signs which could signal the need for professional support include:

 Failing to show up to work or school;

 Depression or self harm; and